 Adults

-My work with adults is completely embedded in an inclusive ethos and I welcome all abilities, ages, access needs and backgrounds.
-I’m especially interested in how improving physical movement can support positive changes in mental and emotional health.
-My approach is respectful and sensitive, acknowledging the stories that people carry.
+Lou’s work with adults is completely embedded in an inclusive ethos and she welcomes different ages, access needs and backgrounds.
+She is interested in how improving physical movement can support changes in mental and emotional health, and in turn develop our self image.
+The connections between the way we move, our sensations, feelings and our environment all influence each other.
+Her approach is respectful and sensitive, acknowledging the stories and events which shape our lives.

 A Potted History